respoke/docs/src/client/ios/getting-started.md

 To use the Respoke iOS SDK, you have two options.

-First, clone the source from GitHub.
+First, clone the source from GitHub and manually add the sdk to your project.

     git clone https://github.com/respoke/respoke-ios-sdk

-Finally, install from CocoaPods
+Alternatively, install the respoke-ios-sdk pod via CocoaPods.

     pod install respoke-ios-sdk

 ## Connect to Respoke

-Open your application's MainActivity.java class and add the code below to connect to the Respoke service.

-Connecting is performed by instantiating a RespokeClient instance.
-This class is one of the primary ways you will interface with Respoke and allows you to connect, disconnect, join groups, and more.

-Your application can also be notified of major client-level events by registering as a ClientRespoke.Listener.
-We will use the onConnect() listener to know when the application has finished connecting to the Respoke service.
+Finally, to validate everything is working, you'll want to connect to Respoke:

     #import "Respoke.h"
     #import "RespokeCall.h"